TV-Rename/tvrename/userguide.md

 # Beginner's Overview
 The first time you use this program, you will probably be wanting to do one of the following two things:

 1. **Automatically** Get an existing collection of shows under control.
-In this case, I'd start with the "Folder Monitor" (or "Shows and Folders"), followed by "Rename", then "Missing Check", and "Finding and Organising".
-If you have a lot of shows, choose "Update Codes" from the "Tools" menu before you start.
+In this case, I'd start with the "Folder Monitor"
-2. **Manually** Set up new shows you want to keep track of.
-For this, add shows to "Shows and Folders", then do a "Missing Check", and/or visit the "When to Watch" tab.
+2. **Manually** Set up new shows you want to keep track in the 'My Shows' area

+Once you have your shows setup:

+1. Go through the preferences and settings to make are things are how you want them
+2. Do a Full Scan
+3. Go throug the results list and check TV Rename has got it right
+4. Sit back and let TV Rename do all the hard work for you!

 Whatever manipulation TVRename does to your files, it will never change the season or episode number.
 If the names get screwed up, the season and episode number will be unchanged, meaning that the problem should be (fairly easily) fixable after changing some settings, or adding new rules.
 At least, that's the theory. :)